 - EPA Ties States’ and Tribes’ Hands: Another rule change messes with something known as “Section 401 certification.”
-This gives states and tribes the power, under the Clean Water Act, to step in and block federal permits when they don’t pass the smell test for the state’s, or tribe’s, own water-quality standards.
+This gives states and tribes the power, under the Clean Water Act, to block federal permits when they don’t pass the smell test for the state’s or tribe’s water-quality standards.
 Forget “state’s rights” values; the Trump administration’s rollback of Section 401 severely restricts states’ ability protect their waterways.
 Earthjustice is representing tribes and environmental groups in a lawsuit challenging the rule change.

 - More Mercury, More Problems: Another proposal, dubbed the “Toxic Water Rule,” would weaken pollution controls for coal-fired power plants.
 Power plants are by far the largest contributors of toxic pollution into our waters, dumping a toxic stew of mercury, arsenic, lead, and selenium into waterways, even though there are affordable solutions to clean up these discharges before they reach our surface waters.
 Earthjustice has long been involved in this issue.

 - Skip This Part if You’re Eating: Yet another anticipated Clean Water Act attack concerns a regulation with a viscerally gross title: the “Sewage Blending Rule.”
 This would make it easier for wastewater treatment plants to release raw sewage blended with treated wastewater into waterways, if their treatment systems get overwhelmed by major “wet weather” events.
 (In related news, the climate crisis will bring more of these events.)

 - Another Crappy Loophole: Finally, the Trump administration has adopted a radical new interpretation of some facets of the Clean Water Act, creating a water pollution loophole.
 The Trump administration’s EPA issued guidance that pollution discharges into protected waters via groundwater are categorically excluded from Clean Water Act regulation.
 In other words, polluters can get away with sullying clean water by indirectly disposing of their waste through groundwater.
 Earthjustice went to the U.S. Supreme Court in November 2019 on a case related to this very issue.
 (See our online explainer: The Clean Water Case of the Century.)

 What Can I Do to Stop This?